Exponentiation and Compounding Interest Rate

 What is

-This gives the base e exponential function a financial interpretation.
+We can replace N by This gives the base e exponential function a financial interpretation.

 title('Exponential Function Graph with base e')